rkerssies/mvc2022/README.md

   * Views are custom called in controller-action by folder and filename

 * Models like Laravel
-  * Models with fillables and optional hidden
+  * Models that get just the fillable fieldnames
+  * Optional hidden fields that ar taken out from the response
   * Models with defining custom tablename (other than modelname + s)
   * Chainable methods to build database queries Eloquent-alike, eq:
     * all